DavidCEllis/ducktools-env/README.md

 * `venv` (via subprocess on python installs)
   * (Might eventually use `virtualenv` as there are python installs without `venv`)
 * `pip` (as a zipapp via subprocess)
+* `uv` where available as a faster installer and for locking dependencies for bundles

 PyPI:
 * `ducktools-classbuilder` (A lazy, faster implementation of the building blocks behind things like dataclasses)